 Examine the burners and the surrounding area on the stovetop.
 Do these look easy to clean?
 Are the grids easy to lift on and off?

 Give any range you are considering a good test run in the store.
 Open and close the oven door.
-It should close with a smooth vacuum not a slam.
+It should close with a smooth vacuum and with a slam.
 Can you see through the oven door?
 Is the interior light powerful?

-Make sure the oven's cavity is large enough for a large turkey - and that the oven racks are sturdy enough for the same turkey.
+Make sure the oven's cavity is large enough for a large turkey and your cookie sheets -- and that the oven racks are sturdy enough for said turkey.

 Make sure your kitchen is ventilated sufficiently for the stove you are buying.
 Professional-style ranges may require a more elaborate ventilation system than you currently have.
 This is not a minor consideration; it can cost dearly to install the proper ventilation.